 The academic credentials of graduates of accredited technology programs are recognized internationally by the signatories of the Sydney Accord.

-Upon successful completion of the Geomatics/Surveying Engineering Technology program the graduate will be able to:
+Graduates of the Geomatics/Surveying Engineering Technology (Co-op) program will be able to:

 consisting of Communications (oral or written), Mathematics, Physics, Chemistry, Electrotechnology, Computers, and Engineering Graphics.